 Timing of the labeling change must be considered.

-If there is an EU AR transfer agreement, that will specify the date by which the old EU AR will no longer allow the manufacturer to use their information in any materials, such as labels and promotional materials.
+If there is an EU AR transfer agreement, it should specify the date by which the old EU AR will no longer allow the manufacturer to use their information in any materials, such as labels and promotional materials.
 The outgoing EU AR may require that date be the same as the termination date.
 Ideally, the old EU AR would allow for a labeling update transition period.

 There is no specific guidance on timing to update the EU AR’s information on product labeling.
-However, there is a guidance document regarding changing Notified Bodies: NGOB 2006-1.
-It states that:
+However, there is a guidance document regarding changing Notified Bodies: NGOB 2006-1

 “The manufacturer will need to liaise closely with the new NB and the previous NB to agree to the extent that any old labeling (containing the old NB’s number) can be used.”